 - In-person orientation (recommended for new students; SEP included)

 - Early Decision Day at Citrus College (only available through high school districts)

-- New students who complete the orientation component in addition to the assessment test and student education plan, will earn an earlier registration date.
+- New students who complete the orientation component, in addition to the student education plan, will earn an earlier registration date.

 Meeting with a counselor/educational advisor is an important part of student success to help students achieve their course of study.
 The Student Educational Plan (SEP) lists courses that pertain to the identified course of study and is required for participation in many programs on campus.
 Check with the

 Counseling and Advisement Center, or appropriate counseling office in which you are eligible to receive services, for available SEP services.

 After completion of the

 - If you have completed 15 or less college units, attend a Course Planning Session to create a one semester SEP.